frankligy/scTriangulate/docs/_build/html/_sources/principle.rst.txt

 Visualization
 ----------------

+scTriangulate offers a powerful toolkit allowing end users to visualize the hidden heterogeneity in many different ways, also the ``color`` Module provide necessary function to assist in making publication quality figures.
+Here we highlight some of the plotting function and we would like to refer the users to the ``API`` part for more details.

 plot_heterogeneity
 ~~~~~~~~~~~~~~~~~~~~~

-This is the main feature of scTriangulate visualization functionality, built on top of scanpy. since scTriangualte mix-and-match cluster boundaries from
+This is the main feature of scTriangulate visualizations, built on top of scanpy.
+Since scTriangualte can mix-and-match cluster boundaries from
 diverse annotations, it empowers the users to discover further and hidden heterogeneity.
 Now, question is how the user can visualize the heterogeneity?

 .. image:: ./_static/plot_heterogeneity_chop.png